armsultan/nginx-plus-njs-subrequest-routing/README.md

 ## Demo Time!

-Lets route requests to our mock services!
+Let's route requests to our mock services!

 `docker exec` into the NGINX Plus container to run these demo commands

 ### Error Checking

-1. If the `CN` vakue in the `CCRT-Subject` Header is blank we will deny the
+1. If the `CN` value in the `CCRT-Subject` Header is blank, we will deny the
    request:

 ```bash